jenniferen/Tioga/README.md

 2019: SegmentTransects_2019 and 2019TiogaElkCoordinatesUTMSex.txt
 *Note: 2019TiogaCaptHistFileCode.R was previously used.*

+## Create mask file with
+TiogaMaskScript.R
+I have all the required Rasters and shapefiles if needed.

 ## Files to Run Models
   Located in Nelson_secrfiles
   * 2018TiogaTrapFile_300Msegments_secr.txt (created with SegmentTransects_2018.R)